The Haunting of Bly Manor Ending, Explained

 The Haunting of Bly Manor Plot Synopsis

 The season opens at a wedding rehearsal, with a mysterious woman (Carla Gugino) reciting verses from the song ‘O Willow Waly’ by Isla Cameron.
-An ethnically Indian middle-aged gentleman stands up to give a speech about love and relationship.
+An ethnically Indian middle-aged gentleman stands up to give a speech about love and relationships.
 In the evening, as the guests and the would-be spouses settle down in the living room, the conversation almost inevitably finds its way to ghost stories.
 The mysterious woman speaks up, informing others that she has a ghost story to share, but she warns them that it is quite lengthy.
 The Indian gentleman assures her that they all have time, and so she begins her tale.

 The story shifts to 1987 London.
-A young American woman named Dani Clayton (Victoria Pedretti) gets hired to serve as an au pair to the recently-orphaned niece and nephew of Lord Henry Wingrave (Henry Thomas) and subsequently moves to the family’s summer home, Bly Manor, located in Essex, England.
+A young American woman named Dani Clayton (Victoria Pedretti) gets hired to serve as an au pair to the recently orphaned niece and nephew of Lord Henry Wingrave (Henry Thomas) and subsequently moves to the family’s summer home, Bly Manor, located in Essex, England.
 Although the two children, Miles (Benjamin Evan Ainsworth) and Flora (Amelie Bea Smith), appear to be wonderful and charming in their first meeting, Dani soon realizes that something is definitely wrong with them.
 They lost their parents while the adults were vacationing in India.
 Their previous governess, Rebecca (Tahirah Sharif), seemingly committed suicide after being betrayed by her lover, Peter Quint (Oliver Jackson-Cohen), who also stole several hundred thousand pounds from Henry.

-The current staff of Bly Manor comprises the cook, Owen (Rahul Kohli), housekeeper, Hannah (T’Nia Miller), and gardener, Jaime (Amelia Eve).
+The current staff of Bly Manor comprises the cook, Owen (Rahul Kohli), the housekeeper, Hannah (T’Nia Miller), and the gardener, Jaime (Amelia Eve).
 The series has a multi-layered, multi-linear narrative.
-While the main plot of the show remains anchored by what Dani experiences at Bly, each episode focuses on providing the backstory of different characters, both humans and ghosts, and how their actions have led to their present circumstances.
+While the main plot of the show remains anchored by what Dani experiences at Bly, each episode focuses on providing the backstory of different characters, both humans and ghosts and how their actions have led to their present circumstances.

 The Haunting of Bly Manor Ending